alexcelea/UGCVidGen-custom/README.md

   - `max_cta_duration`: Maximum duration for CTA videos (default: 60)

 - **Story Generator Settings**
+  - `story_selection`: Controls which stories to process (options: "random" or "all")
+  - `duplicate_handling`: How to handle previously generated stories (options: "skip" or "always_new")
   - `heading_font_size`: Size of the title text (default: 70)
   - `body_font_size`: Size of the story text (default: 50)
   - `overlay_opacity`: Opacity of the dark overlay (default: 0.6)